EnterSub/Other_Projects/README.md

 # SQL
-Some SQL queries resualts of learinig / training in dialects
+Some queries results of learinig / training in SQL dialects